vitringr/vault/nodes/The C Programming Language Book.md

   - "[[C (Programming Language)]]"
 ---

-# The C Programming Language
+# The C Programming Language Book

+Any notes from the book.

-Notes from the book: `The C Programming Language (Second Edition)`
+Book: `The C Programming Language (Second Edition)`

 ---